 Late pick-up negatively impacts children and staff.
 Parents should plan to arrive at the designated pick up times for their child's class.
 If you realize you are unable to pick up your child on time, please contact the school as soon as possible to alert us.

-A late fee of \$10 plus \$1 per minute is assessed for each minute late.
+Children not picked up by 3:45 are signed into aftercare and charged for the afternoon.
+Children picked up after 5:30 pm from aftercare incur a late fee of \$10 plus \$1 per minute for each minute late.
 Late pick-up fees will be added to the families account and are due when invoiced.